CORONAVIRUS - COZUMEL

 Hotels are currently operating at a reduced capacity to further ensure the safety of their guests.
-The remaining hotels are planning to reopen around July and upcoming months.
+The remaining hotels are planning to reopen in the upcoming months.

 If everyone waits until the last minute, then it may be difficult for the tour operators to run some tours just because they didn't prepare staff and equipment since they thought they didn't have bookings that day.

 Some tours that normally operate on a shared basis may be offered only on a private basis if demand isn't there, but most likely everything will be available, we just ask that you be flexible and patient in consideration of the situation.